Seansod/web-pract/README.md

 # web-pract
 What: Web-deveolpment practice <br>
-How: Converting resume content to a website
+How: Converting resume content to a website <br>
+Note: Only optimized for desktop current